tril-alex/ats-mini/docs/source/manual.md

 * **Zoom menu** - Display the currently selected menu item using a larger font (accessibility option).
 * **Scroll** - Menu scroll direction for clockwise encoder turn.
 * **Sleep** - Automatic sleep interval in seconds (0 - disabled).
 * **Sleep Mode** - Locked - lock the encoder rotation during sleep; Unlocked - allow tuning the frequency in sleep mode; CPU Sleep - the maximum power saving mode.
-With the display being on and default brightness the power consumption is about 100mA, Locked/Unlocked modes draw about 70mA, the CPU sleep mode draws about 40mA.
+With the display being on, default brightness, and Wi-Fi the power consumption is about 170mA, without Wi-Fi 100mA, Locked/Unlocked modes draw about 70mA, CPU sleep mode draws about 40mA.
 * **Wi-Fi** - Off - disabled; AP Only - Access Point mode; Connect - stay connected to one of the three configured access points; Sync Only - Wi-Fi will be disabled after a successful time synchronization.
 * **About** - Informational screen.